Totchinuko/apiconan.totchinuko.fr/patches/admin.0.6.x.md

 - Sphere Interaction Not Saving Rules on Server Restart
 - No building in admin map
 - Puppet name is still visible after reload of the server using visibility schedule
+- Typo in quest editor: Categories are in "General Settings", not "Server Settings".
+- Fixed Multi Action Talk sending message in current channel rather than local
+- Fix Give Quest Action checking for replayability of a quest while enforce rules is off